-Asia shares near one-year top, await China trade data, ECB
+Asia shares near one-year top, China trade improves

-SYDNEY Asian shares hovered near one-year peaks on Thursday as investors awaited Chinese trade data and a policy meeting by the European Central Bank, where it may announce an extension of its asset buying campaign.
+Beijing reported imports rose 1.5 percent in August from a year ago, confounding forecasts of a 4.9 percent drop, while exports from the Asian giant dipped 2.8 percent.

+The initial reaction was muted, in part because markets have come to distrust the veracity of Chinese data over the years, though the Aussie did nudge up a touch to $0.7683 AUD=D4.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS dipped 0.2 percent, but that followed four days of gains which took it to the highest since late July 2015.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was still down a slight 0.2 percent.
+That followed four days of gains which took it to the highest since late July last year.

-South Korea's market .KS11 added 0.4 percent, having also touched a one-year top this week.
+South Korean stocks .KS11 eased 0.2 percent, having also touched a one-year top this week, while Shanghai .SSEC was a fraction softer.

-Japan's Nikkei .N225 lost 0.1 percent, easing away from a three-month top in the face of a strengthening yen.
+Japan's Nikkei .N225 lost 0.2 percent, easing away from a three-month top in the face of a firm yen.

-China's trade report should offer some guidance on the state of global demand.
-So far, Asia's trade recession shows no sign of abating and economists polled by Reuters expect China's exports fell 4 percent in August, a similar rate to July.

-Imports may have fallen 4.9 percent, which would be a significant improvement from July's 12.5 percent fall, likely due to higher commodity prices.

 There was little in the way of a lead from Wall Street.
 The Dow .DJI ended Wednesday down 0.06 percent, while the S&P 500 .SPX lost 0.02 percent and the Nasdaq .IXIC added 0.15 percent to eke out a record high finish.